TDS and Tax Liability in India

 42.74%

-* Provided that in case where total income includes dividend income from shares or long-term capital gain on transfer of capital assets and short term capital gain on transfer of equity share in a company or a unit of an equity oriented fund or a unit of a business trust, rate of surcharge on amount of Income-tax computed in respect of that part of income shall not exceed 15%.
+* Provided that in case where total income includes dividend income from shares or long-term capital gain on transfer of capital assets and short term capital gain on transfer of equity share in a company or a unit of an equity oriented fund or a unit of a business trust, rate of surcharge on amount of Income-tax computed in respect of that part of income shall not exceed 15% and in that case effective tax rate after surcharge and cess shall be 35.88%.

 **Health and Education cess shall be levied at the rate of 4% payable on income-tax and surcharge.